 Students who have earned college credits at another accredited institution may transfer their credits to NICC.
 Official transcripts from each previously attended institution are required for an accurate evaluation of transfer credit.
 Transcripts presented directly by the student are not official and will not be used for the evaluation of transfer credit.
 Courses transferred into the Nebraska Indian Community College must be at the "C" level or above to be considered for credit.
 The Registrar will evaluate all official college transcripts for incoming students.
 Acceptable transfer credits will be within 10 years, applied to a degree, in compliancewith NICC’s programs of study.
 Students will be notified of their academic status after the evaluation is complete.

-Students planning to transfer to a four-year institution should plan their program of study utilizing the following procedure:
+Students planning to transfer to a higher education institution offering Bachelor's Degrees should plan their program of study utilizing the following procedure:

 - Obtain a current catalog from the institution to which they plan to transfer, and study the transfer admission requirements, general education requirements, and degree program requirements.
 Take special notice of the freshman and sophomore requirements in the major field of interest.

 - Consult with a Faculty Advisor about potentially fulfilling most of the freshman and sophomore requirements at NICC.